learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

 ## Exercise 3

-In Europe, except for regular gas, cars regularly run on Diesel as well.
+In Europe, except for regular gas, cars often run on diesel as well.
 At a gas station in Paris;

-* 40% of the customers fills up with Diesel (event G1)
+* 40% of the customers fill up with diesel (event G1)
 * 35% with gas "Super 95" (event G2)
 * 25% with gas "Super 98" (event G3).

-* 30% of the customers who buy Diesel fill their tank completely (event F).
+* 30% of the customers who buy diesel fill their tank completely (event F).
-* For "Super 95" and "Super 98", these numbers are  60% and 50% respectively.
+* For "Super 95" and "Super 98", these numbers are  60% and 50%, respectively.

 - Compute the probability that the next customer completely fills their tank and buys Super 95.
 - Compute the probability that the next customer completely fills their tank
-- Given that the next customer fills their tank completely, compute the probability that they bought Diesel.
+- Given that the next customer fills their tank completely, compute the probability that they bought diesel.

 Hint: Consult the theorems for conditional probability, check for dependence or independence of events